 Late in 2017, based on feedback from the FDA, we finalized our Chemistry, Manufacturing, and Controls plans and the clinical trial design that supports Acasti's TRILOGY Phase 3 program.
-In parallel with the Phase 3 clinical trial planning, additional current Good Manufacturing Practices (cGMP) production lots of API (known as NKPL66) and CaPre were manufactured during the fourth quarter of our fiscal year ending March 31, 2018 and the first quarter of our current fiscal year ending June 30, 2018, enabling Acasti to continue to build the CaPre and placebo inventory required to support the activated clinical trial sites and patient randomization.
+In parallel with the Phase 3 clinical trial planning, additional current Good Manufacturing Practices (cGMP) production lots of API (known as NKPL66) and CaPre were manufactured during the fourth quarter of our fiscal year ending March 31, 2018 and the first quarter of our current fiscal year, enabling Acasti to continue to build the CaPre and placebo inventory required to support the activated clinical trial sites and patient randomization.
 In the first calendar quarter of 2018, additional raw krill oil was purchased from an alternative supplier, and additional lots of CaPre have been manufactured with this material for use in the Phase 3 program.
-With manufacturing of its clinical trial material nearing completion, Acasti is now allocating additional resources to other activities related to the planned commercial launch of CaPre.
+With manufacturing of its clinical trial material nearing completion, Acasti is now allocating additional technical resources to other activities related to the planned commercial launch of CaPre.

 We initiated our TRILOGY program and began site activation and patient enrollment on schedule at the end of 2017.
 We are working with a major clinical research organization to manage our TRILOGY Phase 3 program.
-We had further advanced the TRILOGY program in the second quarter ending September 30, 2018.
-As of November 1, 2018, TRILOGY had surpassed 90% enrollment with greater than >50% of patients randomized at more than 150 clinical sites across the U.S., Canada, and Mexico.
-The study is proceeding right on schedule and we continue to expect topline results before the end of 2019.
+The TRILOGY studies progressed on schedule throughout 2018, and continued to advance in the third quarter of our current fiscal year.
+As of December 31, 2018, TRILOGY had essentially completed enrollment with greater than >65% of patients randomized at more than 150 clinical sites across the U.S., Canada, and Mexico.
+The study is proceeding on schedule, and we continue to expect topline results before the end of 2019.